Sunday, November 27, 2016

 the god of the deep and cause of the eclipse

-Bakunawa was a beautiful diwata a goddess in the sea, some say she was a naga (water spirit or eel-snake mermaid) or Irago in Bicol and was the most powerful of them all.
-Popularly known in Bicol as the enemy of Haliya.
+Bakunawa was a beautiful diwata a goddess in the sea in Bicol mythology, other stories say she was a naga (water spirit or eel-snake mermaid) or Irago, and was the most powerful of them all.
+Popularly known in Bicol and Philippines as the enemy of Haliya.
 Bakunawa was a god worshipped by the Bicolanos and a demon feared by the Visayans and by the Tagalog people.
 The Bakunawa is one of the most prominent mythological creatures in the whole archipelago.

 In Bicolano mythology Bakunawa was a naga born in the depths of the sea, she was born with a turtle as her twin (Daruwanak) as time passed Bakunawa became more beautiful and powerful.
 She and the other Naga guarded the rift in the ocean floor that leads to the underworld.
 They keep beings from going in or out of the passage.
 Bakunawa ascended and transformed into a goddess, while her twin Daruwanak became big as an island.